Advising Right Now: Helping Advisees Adjust to MIT

 - Make time for recreation, sleep, good nutrition and regular exercise.

-International students may experience the most difficulty since they may not be able to go home, even during the November and December holidays.
+International students may experience the most difficulty since they may not have been able to go home, even during IAP.
 If any of your advisees are international, you can encourage them to connect with other students from their country by joining student organizations on campus and staying in contact with the International Students Office.

 Finally, direct them to resources that can help them get through tough times.
 If you notice any of signs of serious emotional difficulties (i.e. depression, anxiety), immediately direct them to MIT Mental Health & Counseling Service or Student Support Services.